-

 How are rights to explore and exploit oil and gas resources granted?
 Please provide a brief overview of the structure of the regulatory regime for upstream oil and gas.
 Is the regime the same for both onshore and offshore?

-Upstream oil and gas activities are mainly regulated by Law 2289/1995 (the “Hydrocarbons Law”) which transposed in Greece Directive 94/22/EC.
-The Hydrocarbons Law was significantly amended in 2011 by virtue of Law 4001/2011 in an effort to modernize the hydrocarbons exploration procedure and attract more interest by prospective investors.
+Upstream oil and gas activities in Greece are primarily governed by Law 2289/1995 (Greek Government Gazette Α’ 27/08.02.1995) (the “Hydrocarbons Law”), which transposed Directive 94/22/EC into Greek law.
+The Hydrocarbons Law was substantially amended by Law 4001/2011 (Greek Government Gazette Α’ 179/22.8.2011) with the aim of modernizing the hydrocarbons exploration framework and enhancing its attractiveness to prospective investors.

-More specifically, the right to prospect for, explore and exploit hydrocarbons in onshore, sub-lake and offshore areas located within the Greek territory and in areas where the Greek Republic exercises sovereignty or sovereign rights in accordance with the United Nations Convention on the Law of the Sea (ratified by Law 2321/1995) belongs solely to the Greek State and must always be exercised for the public benefit.
+The right to prospect for, explore, and exploit hydrocarbons located in onshore, sub-lake, and offshore areas over which the Greek State exercises sovereignty or sovereign rights, in accordance with the United Nations Convention on the Law of the Sea, as ratified by Law 2321/1995 (Greek Government Gazette Α’ 136/23.06.1995), are vested exclusively in the Greek State and must at all times be exercised in the public interest.
+The management, on behalf of the State, of such rights is carried out by the state-owned HEREMA.

-The exploration and exploitation rights are granted by HEREMA by virtue of either a lease agreement or a production sharing agreement, following either a call for tender with respect to a specifically defined area and the submission of offers, or an expression of interest by a third party with respect to a specific area, or an “open door procedure” for the submission of offers for permanently available areas or areas under previous concession or abandoned by the concessionaire.
-Although production sharing contracts are foreseen by the law, all active concessions currently in Greece are in the form of lease agreements.
-Once concluded, the lease agreements are ratified by the Hellenic Parliament and are published in the Greek Government Gazette, thereby constituting a law of the Hellenic Republic so as to provide the investor with an increased level of protection against changes in the law that may affect the project.
+Exploration and exploitation rights are granted by HEREMA by means of execution of either a lease agreement or a production sharing agreement, following either a call for tender in respect of a specifically defined area and the submission of offers, or an expression of interest by a third party in respect of a specific area, or an “open door” procedure for the submission of offers for permanently available areas or areas previously under concession or abandoned by the concessionaire.
+Although production sharing agreements are provided for under the Hydrocarbons Law, active concessions in Greece are currently in the form of lease agreements.
+Once concluded, lease agreements are ratified by the Greek Parliament and published in the Greek Government Gazette, thereby acquiring the force of law and providing investors with enhanced protection against subsequent legislative changes that may affect the project.

-Eligible concessionaires may be either individuals or legal entities which are EU nationals/have their seat in the EU or in third countries with which mutuality agreements are in place.
-The Council of Ministers may prohibit the participation to the concession process to persons substantially controlled by third countries or by nationals of third countries or to joint ventures involving such persons for national security considerations.
+Eligible concessionaires may be either natural persons or legal entities that are nationals of, or have their registered seat in, an EU Member State, or in third countries with which reciprocity agreements are in place.
+For reasons of national security, the Council of Ministers may prohibit participation in the concession process by entities substantially controlled by third countries or by nationals of third countries, as well as by joint ventures involving such entities.

-The concession areas are limited to the area where the commercially viable resources were found and cannot be more that 100 sq.km. (under specific conditions, 200 sq. km.).
+Concession areas are limited to the area in which commercially viable resources are discovered and may not exceed 100 square kilometres (or, under specific conditions, 200 square kilometres).

-Confiscation of the exploration and exploitation rights is not allowed, whereas the extracted hydrocarbons which do not belong to the Greek State may be confiscated.
+Confiscation of exploration and exploitation rights is not permitted; however, extracted hydrocarbons that do not belong to the Greek State may be subject to confiscation.

-Presidential Decree 127/1996 (Government Gazette Α’ 92/1996) further specifies the terms for leasing the hydrocarbon exploration and exploitation rights.
-It is provided therein that the operators must submit to HEREMA on an annual basis an operations plan and budget and, after the commencement of the exploitation, a development and production plan.
-In addition, the Presidential Decree 127/1996 (Government Gazette Α’ 92/1996) includes provisions in relation to the payment process of the rent, the valuation process of the hydrocarbons and the procedure to be followed after the discovery of commercially viable deposit, the conditions of extension of the period within which the concessionaire must fulfil its obligations, the concessionaire’s obligation for the removal of all installations at the time of expiration of the exploitation phase and the subsequent restoration of environment.
+Presidential Decree 127/1996 (Government Gazette A’ 92/1996) further specifies the terms governing the leasing of hydrocarbon exploration and exploitation rights.
+Under this Decree, operators are required to submit to HEREMA, on an annual basis, an operations plan and budget and, following the commencement of exploitation, a development and production plan.
+The Presidential Decree 127/1996 also sets out provisions concerning the payment of rent, the valuation of hydrocarbons, the procedures following the discovery of commercially viable deposits, the conditions for extending the period within which the concessionaire must fulfil its obligations, the concessionaire’s obligation to remove all installations upon expiration of the exploitation phase, and the subsequent restoration of the environment.

 -